Menominee: 19th century

-Conflict over logging
+Modern-era conflicts

+Logging

 The Menominee have traditionally practiced logging in a sustainable manner.
 In 1905, a tornado swept through the reservation, downing a massive amount of timber.
 Because the Menominee-owned sawmills could not harvest all the downed timber before it decomposed, the United States Forest Service became involved in managing their forest.
 Despite the desire of the tribe and Senator Robert M. La Follette, Sr. for sustainable yield policy, the Forest Service conducted clear-cutting on reservation lands until 1926, cutting 70 percent of the salable timber.

 The Department of the Interior regained control of the territory, as it holds the reservation in trust for the Menominee.
 During the next dozen years, it reduced the cutting of salable timber to 30 percent, which allowed the forest to regenerate.
 In 1934, the Menominee filed suit in the United States Court of Claims against the Forest Service, saying that its policy had heavily damaged their resource.
 The court agreed and settled the claim finally in 1952, awarding the Menominee $8.5 million.